RebelToolbox/RebelDocumentation/tutorials/vr/xr_primer.rst

 to return a list of available interfaces, but for this tutorial, we're going to use the :ref:`native mobile VR interface <class_MobileVRInterface>` in our examples.
 This interface is a straightforward implementation that uses the 3DOF sensors on your phone for orientation and outputs a stereoscopic image to the screen.
-It is also available in the Godot core and outputs to screen on desktop, which makes it ideal for prototyping or a tutorial such as this one.
+It is also available in the Rebel Engine core and outputs to screen on desktop, which makes it ideal for prototyping or a tutorial such as this one.